sunnythree/CupDnn/README.md

-# CupCnn
+# CupDnn
-A Java implement of Convolutional Neural Network.
+A Java implement of Deep Neural Network.

 ## Build a CNN Network